for previous episode, click here

 the green knight heard a cough behind him. he turned to see king arthur himself holding out a blue silk pillow with a silver scimitar on it.

-st christopher held a white feather over his head, "when this feather hits the bridge,
+again, he had no time to formulate his question. st christopher held a white feather over his head, "when this feather hits the bridge,

 commence battle!" he cried, in a voice not so loud as he had been using.

-the green knight heard a great splash and realized that it was himself hitting the water. he came up sputtering and heard the red knight's laughter and tremendous boos and catcalls from both sides of the river, directed at himself, he supposed.
+suddenly the red knight was on him. the green knight heard a great splash and realized that it was himself hitting the water. he came up sputtering and heard the red knight's laughter and tremendous boos and catcalls from both sides of the river, directed at himself, he supposed.

 "the same old story!" he heard a voice from the rapidly dispersing crowds.